 4.3.2.
 Additional data smoothing

-The altitude data obtained for each discrete way point shall be smoothed by applying a two-step procedure; da and de denote the first and last data point respectively (Figure 1).
+The altitude data obtained for each discrete way point shall be smoothed by applying a two-step procedure; da and de denote the first and last data point respectively (see Figure A10/1).
 The first smoothing run shall be applied as follows:

 roadgrade,1d=hintd+200m-hint(da)(d+200 m) for d≤200 m